tien-rayujin/Bookmarks_API_NestJS/note.md

 **return content type**

 - in nest type return is automatic, it's mean when return a string it Content-type will be text/html, and when return an json it will be application/json

+**Depend on the type of framework use to get the request from URL**
+- nest provide a decorator `@Body() dto: any` to access the body of URL, by any framework used will be auto config by nest

 # Setup Docker PostgressDB